And boom, it’s another week. HEMA videos pop up all over the place, all the time. Here is this week’s selection.

 Stepping in I.33 and who thought it out first

 And the final video of this digest is one by David Rawlings again – this time a technical short on crossed sidesteps from I.33.
-There is some drama here as well, though – Roland Warzecha first presented this as his idea, than apologized to Rawlings and stated openly the idea as a first belongs to the British instructor.
+There is some drama here as well, though – Roland Warzecha first presented this as his idea, than apologized to Rawlings and stated openly that the idea as a first belongs to the British instructor.
 Which is very nice of him.
 But also a bit funny – numerous people, including my instructor, have taught this step and side stepping as essential to sword and buckler and I.33.
 It’s not anything invented or interpreted by one guy only.
 Dave Rawlings is an awesome fencer, though, and he can surely take the spot for being the first to introduce this idea to the masses in his videos.

 Of course, this week the scandal is about another first.
 Who proposed the term HEMA first – Matt Easton or John Clements?